 “Artificial intelligence is changing every sector of society, but its rapid growth comes with a real footprint in energy, water and carbon.”

-That is Fengqi You, professor of systems engineering at Cornell University, writing in Nature Sustainability.
-His research team produced what may be the most comprehensive assessment to date of AI’s environmental cost, and the numbers deserve to be stated plainly.
+Nature Sustainability.
+His research team produced what may be the most comprehensive assessment to date of AI’s environmental cost, building on a broader trend

 By 2030, AI data centres in the United States alone are projected to produce 24 to 44 million metric tons of CO2 annually — equivalent to putting 5 to 10 million additional cars on the road.
 They will consume 731 to 1,125 million cubic metres of water per year — equal to the annual household water usage of 6 to 10 million Americans.
 The International Energy Agency estimates that global data centre electricity consumption reached approximately 460 terawatt-hours in 2024, with AI workloads growing faster than any other category.